The Ultra Handy Japanese and English Example Sentence Finder

 Text to speech functionality by Responsive Voice

-I don't like living in the country.
+I plan on living in the city.

 We have the right to live where we please.